-On January 24, 1848, gold was discovered by James W. Marshall as a byproduct of construction on a mill for pioneer land-owner John Sutter.
+On January 24, 1848, gold was discovered by James W. Marshall as a byproduct of construction on a mill for pioneer landowner John Sutter.
 California was still Mexican territory, but not for long.
-The Treaty of Guadalupe Hidalgo was signed just a few days later on February 2, 1848, ending the Mexican-American war and ceding California, as well as much of the west, to the U.S.
+The Treaty of Guadalupe Hidalgo was signed just a few days later on February 2, 1848, ending the Mexican-American war and ceding California and much of the west to the U.S.

 Nearby residents of northern California headed out to the gold fields in droves and San Francisco became a ghost town.
 By August the New York Herald published the story and the rush was on.
 On December 5, 1848, President Polk presented the discovery to Congress.
 Immigrants from across the globe flooded into Northern California through the port of San Francisco.
 Eventually, 300,000 prospectors would arrive, both by land and by sea, at the goldfields to seek their fortunes.

 By 1850 California became the 31st state of the United States and San Francisco had been transformed from a ghost town into a major city of 25,000 residents.
 Businesses boomed outfitting, housing, feeding and entertaining everyone who was headed to the goldfields.
 When the ships arrived bringing gold seekers and supplies to San Francisco their crews would abandon them to join the rush.
 Eventually, San Franciscans used the abandoned ships as storehouses, taverns, and hotels.
 As it turns out, the real “gold rush” was the competition by merchants, hotel keepers, brothels, saloons and others for the prospector’s money.
 Women became successful entrepreneurs preparing food, sewing, doing laundry and staffing boardinghouses.
 One of the most famous of the gold rush businesses, still in operation today, was Levi Strauss.